-- Keep an eye on your website — inspect it at least once per day.
+- Keep an eye on your website.
+Inspect your website at least once per day.

 - Scan your site for malware every day.
 There are several ways to obtain automatic malware scanning, from plugins to paid services.
 Sucuri is a good free option for manual scans, but research paid options for more in-depth scans.

-- Use a website application firewall to detect intrusion attempts and limit access to your website as needed.
+- Use a website application firewall.
+This will detect intrusion attempts and limit access to your website as needed.
 There are also different types of SSL certificates that can be used to protect access to your site.

 Contact MARION for Professional Web Design & Maintenance

-The MARION Marketing Agency has nearly 40 years of experience working with Texas-based businesses.
-Our digital marketing capabilities have evolved with the industry, and we now offer custom web design services in Houston and Austin, as well as ongoing marketing.
+Our digital marketing agency in Houston has 40 years of experience working with Texas-based businesses.
+Our digital marketing capabilities have evolved with the industry, and we now offer custom web design services in Houston and Austin, Texas.

 Connect with us today to schedule a free marketing consultation.